Building a Peer-To-Peer File Sharing App

 This year, I decided to start publishing free and open-source software.
 It’s surprising that I haven’t released much during my programming career.
 All of my work has been done behind the scenes on startup projects.
 Well, this changes in 2026!

 This article documents the creation of my file-sharing tool called File Transfer.
-You can try it out here.
+You can try it online.

 Application Screenshot